GeostatsGuy/Resources/README.md

 # Resources

 Howdy Folks, I'm Michael Pyrcz, an Associate Professor at The University of Texas.
 I teach and conduct research on data analytics, geostatistics and machine learning.
-I'm appointed in the Hildbrand Department of Petroleum and Geosystem Engineering, the Jackson School of Geosciences and the Bureau of Economic Geology.
+I'm appointed in the Hildebrand Department of Petroleum and Geosystem Engineering, the Jackson School of Geosciences and the Bureau of Economic Geology.
 I'm also a principal investigator in the College of Natural Sciences Energy Analytics Freshmen Research Initiative.

 I feel that the role of professor is a role of service to our community, so I post all my lectures and supporting content online for anyone in the world to learn.
 I hope this supports: